City of Anaheim v. Angels Baseball LP

 Angel Stadium of Anaheim.
 City of Anaheim v.
 Angels Baseball LP was a legal case over the terms of the team's lease of the city-owned stadium.

 City of Anaheim v.
-Angels Baseball LP is a lawsuit filed in Orange County, California Superior Court by the city of Anaheim, California, against the owners of the Los Angeles Angels of Anaheim Major League Baseball franchise, concerning the team's official name.
+Angels Baseball LP was a lawsuit filed in Orange County, California Superior Court by the city of Anaheim, California, against the owners of the Los Angeles Angels of Anaheim Major League Baseball franchise, concerning the team's official name.
 The lawsuit and a related political and public relations battle sought to reverse the team's official name change from Anaheim Angels to Los Angeles Angels of Anaheim, which the city characterized as a breach of the team's lease on the city-owned Angel Stadium of Anaheim.
 The city was unsuccessful, as both a trial jury and an appellate court ruled in the team's favor.

 The Angels franchise was founded as the Los Angeles Angels in 1961 and played under that name until 1965, when it was changing its name to California Angels in preparation for its move from Los Angeles' Dodger Stadium to the new Anaheim Stadium (now Angel Stadium of Anaheim) the following year.
 In 1996, the Angels and the city of Anaheim agreed on a new lease that called for the city to fund renovations to Anaheim Stadium, and called for the team's name to contain the name "Anaheim."
 The following year, the team's official name changed again to Anaheim Angels.

 In 2003, the team was sold to Arturo "Arte" Moreno.
 Less than two years later, the team announced it was changing its name to Los Angeles Angels of Anaheim, an attempt to market the team as being from Southern California—Major League Baseball's second-largest media market—rather than just Orange County.
 The "of Anaheim" phrase was included to comply with the terms of the 1996 lease.
 Anaheim city officials immediately denounced the change, characterizing it as a breach of the lease.
 Likewise, many fans denounced the change, as many Orange County residents consider Orange County to have its own identity separate from Los Angeles.

 A preliminary injunction filed by the city seeking to immediately reverse the name change was unsuccessful, and the Angels began playing under the new name for the 2007 season.